kawsarlog/kawsarlog/README.md

 I've extracted **15M+ records** for clients across real estate, healthcare, and e-commerce, without getting blocked once.

-For 9+ years I've built Python scrapers and automation that pull clean, structured data from the platforms most tools choke on: Zillow, Realtor.com, LoopNet, Crexi, Amazon, and more.
+For 9+ years, I've built Python scrapers and automation that pull clean, structured data from the platforms most tools choke on: Zillow, Realtor.com, LoopNet, Crexi, Amazon, and more.
 If it sits behind a login, a CAPTCHA, or a messy private API, I've probably already cracked it.

 **What I build:**
 - Custom scrapers, Selenium, Playwright, curl_cffi, Apify actors